-Best laptop bags: Our favorites for commuting, traveling, and charging your devices
+Best laptop bags: Editor's choice for commuting, traveling, and charging your devices

 We found some of the best laptop bags for every situation, whether you're commuting everyday to work, traveling abroad, or want to charge your devices on the go.

-To be considered in this review of laptop bags, each product had to have a designated laptop sleeve or compartment.
+With only a couple of exceptions, each product had to have a designated laptop sleeve or compartment to be considered in this review of laptop bags.
 These bags can all fit up to a 16-inch laptop, except where noted.
 Keep checking back as we review more laptop bags and backpacks and continually update this guide.

 Leave it to Booq to make a laptop backpack that’s both compact and spacious at the same time.
 The company’s Cobra Squeeze (MSRP $195, available on Amazon) is the VW Beetle of laptop backpacks, using a dome shape so you can stuff as much as possible without creating weird bumps or needing an oversized backpack.
 The Cobra Squeeze has a dedicated laptop sleeve that can fit up to a 15-inch MacBook Pro or a 16-inch Lenovo Ultrabook.
 Then there’s a second sleeve for tablets.
 On either side of the backpack, you’ll find easy-to-reach zippers for storing your smartphone.
 These side pockets have extra padding to avoid scratches.

-STM’s Drifter Energy backpack (MSRP $240, available on Amazon) has been recently upgraded to include a Joey rechargeable energy pack, so that you can have your very own charging station wherever you go.
+STM’s Drifter Energy backpack (MSRP $240) includes a Joey rechargeable energy pack, so that you can have your very own charging station wherever you go.
 The Drifter Energy’s 3500mAh battery was able to recharge an iPhone 6s twice before being completely drained.
 Best of all, the iPhone can stay securely stored inside the backpack while charging.
 The main compartment has straps and pouches to organize your cords so they don’t get tangled up while traveling, and the battery comes equipped with temperature sensing to prevent it from overheating.

 This backpack was designed for keeping your electronic gadgets charged, but also protected.
 The laptop sleeve, which can fit up to a 15-inch MacBook Pro, is padded and attached to the back of the bag, as opposed to the bottom.
 That way, your laptop will remain suspended above the floor when you set your bag down.
 You can store your phone and camera on the top fleece-lined pocket to prevent scratches, or bumping around with the other stuff in the main compartment.